jethroGIT/jethrogit.github.io/_posts/machine-learning/2019-08-18-Normal_equation.md

 title: Deriving Normal Equation of Linear Regression Model
 category: Machine-Learning
 lang: EN
-description: How to derive normal equation of linear regression model
+description: How to derive normal equation
-sticky: true
+sticky: false
 ---

 This article is inspired by [an excellent post by Eli Bendersky](https://eli.thegreenplace.net/2015/the-normal-equation-and-matrix-calculus).
 Let's continue with the derivation.